grnet/synnefo/docs/install-guide-debian.rst

                       testvm4

 Above, we create two instances with the first NIC connected to the internet and their second NIC connected to a MAC filtered private Network.
 Now, connect to the instances using VNC and make sure everything works as expected:

- a) The instances have access to the public internet through their first eth
-    interface (``eth0``), which has been automatically assigned a "public" IP.
+a) The instances have access to the public internet through their first eth interface (``eth0``), which has been automatically assigned a "public" IP.
 b) ``eth1`` will have mac prefix ``aa:00:55``
 c) On testvm3  ping 192.168.1.2

 If everything works as expected, then you have finished the Network Setup at the backend for both types of Networks (Public & Private).

-.. _cyclades-gtools:
+.. _cyclades-gtools-h:

 Cyclades Ganeti tools
 ---------------------